Security Testing Guide

 Duration: up to 2-3 weeks

-• Assigning a security testing manager to plan and oversee the security testing project.
+• Assigning a manager to plan and oversee the security testing project.

 • Designing the data handling policy: collecting, storing, sharing, and deleting test data.

-• Planning a mitigation strategy for possible risks related to the IT infrastructure and software security testing (e.g., unintentional data exposure, server or network outages, productivity loss).
+• Planning a mitigation strategy for possible risks related to the software security checkup: e.g., unintentional data exposure or software crashing.

 • Optimizing the plan to ensure against redundant efforts and expenses.

-A company should plan at least 1 penetration test per year and 1 vulnerability assessment per quarter.
-Ideally, a security test should follow any major change in software and/or IT infrastructure.
+A company should plan at least one penetration test per year and one vulnerability assessment per quarter.
+Ideally, a security test should follow any major change in software or IT infrastructure.

 Duration: up to 8 weeks

-• Gathering a team of security professionals with relevant testing skills and experience in similar security testing projects.
+• Gathering a team of cybersecurity professionals with relevant skills and experience in similar projects.

-• Deciding on the security testing approach and techniques: e.g., internal or external, black box, gray box or white box testing, destructive (SQL injections, DDoS attacks, buffer overflow, application level floods, brute-force attacks, etc.) or non-destructive (network mapping, OS fingerprinting, social engineering, network sniffing, vulnerability scanning) techniques.
+• Deciding on the security testing approach and techniques: for example black box, gray box, or white box tests, destructive (SQL injections, DDoS attacks, application level floods, brute-force attacks, etc.) or non-destructive (social engineering, vulnerability scanning, etc.) techniques.

-• Selecting appropriate open-source or/and commercial security testing tools:
+• Selecting appropriate open-source or/and commercial tools, depending on the assessment goals:

-• Compliance testing: sensitive data finders, automated evidence collection tools, compliance scanners.
+• To evaluate adherence to applicable compliance standards: sensitive data finders, automated evidence collection tools, compliance scanners, and others.

-• Deciding if test environment is needed.
-This can be a reasonable solution if the security testing team applies intrusive techniques that may damage production environment or disrupt critical business activities.
+• Deciding if a test environment is needed.
+This can be a reasonable solution if the team applies intrusive techniques that may damage the production environment.

-• Obtaining the required access to the target assets and data for security test execution.
+• Obtaining the required access to the target assets and data for test execution.

 ScienceSoft